tascintra/desafio1/README.md

 ## 💻 Project

-For this project I made a joke in the design with the Coca-Cola logo that some people believe to make a strange phrase.
+For this project I made a joke in the design with the Coca-Cola logo that some people believe to make a strange phrase when reversed.
 I solved this challenge by manipulating the string as an array and using a decrementing for to get the string's end and rewrite its content in a new variable.
-I also created the Figma layout design.
+I also created the project layout design on Figma.

 <br>